| | @ Speech at the National Conference of the Campaign for Nuclear Disarmament-UK

 us reminded that CND was with us in our common cause to rid the

+human race of the danger of nuclear annihilation.
 In the worldwide action against the outrageous attack on Iraq,

 your peace movement played a pioneering role.
 The rally of over